Payments & Transfers

 Add an external bank account with details for payouts.
 Works for both domestic and international destinations.

-List Beneficiaries
+List Recipients

 GET /user/bank-account/remote

-View all saved beneficiaries.
+View all saved recipients.

-Get Beneficiary Details
+Get Recipient Details

 GET /user/bank-account/remote/{uuid}

-View specific beneficiary information.
+View specific recipient information.

 Update